What is the Consumer Price Index (CPI)?

 Every person should pay attention to the Consumer Price Index (CPI).
 Not only does it play an active role in every major market, it’s also a gateway to understanding purchasing power and the value of a dollar.Periods of inflation can have significant effects, and it’s important to recognize when an inflated CPI lessens purchasing power.
 Likewise, those who understand the CPI and its inflationary insights will make smarter decisions about where and how they invest their money and what the real rate of return on those investments looks like.

-To learn more about CPI and expand your financial literacy in the process, sign up for the Investment U e-letter below.
+To learn more about CPI and expand your financial literacy in the process, sign up for our Liberty Through Wealth e-letter below.
 You can enhance your financial and investment knowledge while learning how to build towards financial freedom in your life.